nf-core/website/markdown/usage/adding_own_config.md

 Please see the [`installation documentation`](usage/installation) for how to run using the below as a one-off.
 These instructions are about configuring a config file for repeated use.

 ### Docker
-Docker is a great way to run {{ cookiecutter.name }}, as it manages all software installations and allows the pipeline to be run in an identical software environment across a range of systems.
+Docker is a great way to run nf-core pipelines, as it manages all software installations and allows the pipeline to be run in an identical software environment across a range of systems.

 Nextflow has [excellent integration](https://www.nextflow.io/docs/latest/docker.html) with Docker, and beyond installing the two tools, not much else is required - nextflow will automatically fetch the Docker image that we have created and is hosted at DockerHub at run time.